ishann/fewshot-microvideo-recognition/README.md

 # fewshot-microvideo-recognition

-Run the pretrained_nn.ipynb file to generate results for table 1 row 1
+Run the code/neural_network/pretrained_nn.ipynb file to generate results for table 1 row 1 Run the code/neural_network/concat_nn.ipynb file to generate results for table 1 row 1

 Run the concat_nn.ipynb file to generate results for table 1 row 3